Complete Guide

 Open Each Sense

 Forest bathing moves through the senses one at a time.
 Close your eyes and listen -- near sounds, then far.
 Open your eyes with a soft gaze and let color and movement come to you.
 Breathe deeply through your nose and notice the layers of scent -- soil, leaves, resin, moisture.
-Touch bark, moss, stone.
-If the setting allows, taste something -- a wild mint leaf, a drop of rain.
+Touch bark, a fallen leaf, or stone.
+Do not taste wild plants or fungi, and leave living things where they are.

 Sit With a Tree